OmoredeIguma/Consumer-Behavior-Analysis-in-E-Commerce/README.md

    H<sub>1</sub> : Significant relationships between days since last purchase, membership type, and satisfaction level. <br />

 # Insights
-Objective 1: From the descriptive statistics, Of the 350 samples, 50% of the customers were at the age range 31-39, there were equal number of male and female, bronze, silver and gold membership subscribers were of spilt evenly(33.1%) (33.4%) and (33.4%) respectively.
-Majority of the customers were satisifed (35.7%) <br />
+Objective 1: From the descriptive statistics, Of the 348 samples, 49.7% of the customers were of the age range 31-39, there were close number of male and female (50.3%) and (49.7%) respectively, bronze, silver and gold membership subscribers were of spilt evenly(32.8%) (33.6%) and (33.6%) respectively.
+Majority of the customers were satisifed (35.9%) <br />

 Objective 2: Four customer clusters were identified based on age, items purchased, and total spend:
 * Cluster 1: Older customers (avg. age 32) with low spend.